isabella232/bas-style-kit/README.md

 To bring up the production environment:

-1. Ensure you meet all the [requirements](https://paper.dropbox.com/doc/BAS-Base-Project-Pristine-Base-Flavour-Usage-ZdMdHHzf8xB4HjxcNuDXa#:h=Environment---production) to bring up a production environment
+1. ensure you meet all the [requirements](https://paper.dropbox.com/doc/BAS-Base-Project-Pristine-Base-Flavour-Usage-ZdMdHHzf8xB4HjxcNuDXa#:h=Environment---production) to bring up a production environment
-2. Checkout this project locally `$ git clone ssh://git@stash.ceh.ac.uk:7999/bsk/bas-style-kit.git`
+2. checkout this project locally `$ git clone ssh://git@stash.ceh.ac.uk:7999/bsk/bas-style-kit.git`
 3. `$ cd bas-style-kit/provisioning/site-production`
 4. `$ terraform plan`
 5. `$ terraform apply`
 6. `$ cd ..`
 7. `$ ansible-playbook site-production.yml`
-8. Commit Terraform state to project repository
+8. commit Terraform state to project repository

 ## Usage

 To deploy changes to a local development environment:

-* No action is needed as the project is mounted within the local virtual machine
+* no action is needed as the project is mounted within the local virtual machine

 To run task runner commands within a local development environment: